 Spending a few months in lockdown has meant that we have been given the perfect opportunity to spend time experimenting with things that we may not have had the time for before the pandemic.
-One of the most popular ways that our customers have kept themselves occupied is by getting their chefs hat on and trialling making some of their favourite dishes from the comfort of their home.
-So, whether you adore rustling up a meal for loved ones or want something a little different to sample this weekend, we have put together some of our favourite recipes for super simple Indian appetizers!
+One of the most popular ways that our customers have kept themselves occupied is by getting their chefs hat on and trialling some of their favourite dishes from the comfort of their home.
+So, whether you adore rustling up a meal for loved ones or want something a little different to sample this weekend, we have put together some of our favourite super-simple Indian starter recipes!

-While Indian dishes are known for being packed with spices and rich flavours, this most definitely doesn’t mean that making them has to be left to those with experience.
+While Indian dishes are known for being packed with spices and rich flavours, this most definitely doesn’t mean that making them is a task in itself.
 There is no better way to stay productive and give yourself a little treat at the end of the day than trying your hand at making one of the dishes that you always enjoy at your favourite restaurant.
 Having run an Indian restaurant in Milton Keynes for many years, we have been lucky enough to spend time perfecting a whole host of authentic treats for our customers to delve into, so would always recommend starting with appetizers before moving onto main dishes.
-To give you some inspiration, here are five straightforward small dish recipes that we think you will love:
+To give you some inspiration, here are five easy Indian starter recipes for beginners that we think you will love:

 - 1 tablespoon vegetable oil